binghamtonuniversity-cs110/template-lab0-introduction/README.md

 `git config --global user.email "email@binghamton.edu"`

 You should be in your cs110 directory.
 If you are not, go back to part A and try to figure out how to get there.
-If you need help, ask a TA.
+If you need help, ask someone.

 In this directory, you are going to clone this repository to get a copy of the source code onto your account.
 To do this, you will first need to have signed up for a Github account if you didn't already have one.

+***TODO***
+Setup github account and submit username to form

 :bulb: If you don't have an account, ask the TA to help you.

 Look at the Github landing page for your fork of this project.
 You should see a green button that says "Clone or download".
-Press it and you should see a URL like https://github.com/binghamtonuniversity-cs110/lab-1-username.git.
+Press it and you should see a URL like https://github.com/binghamtonuniversity-cs110/lab-1-summer18-username.git.
 Copy that text somewhere you can access it, then go back to the terminal.

 Next, be sure you are still in the cs110 directory and execute the following command in the terminal: